FollowerOfScriabin/FollowerOfScriabin/README.md

 - 👋 Hi, I’m @FollowerOfScriabin
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning Computer vision, Bayesian machine learning -Kang789082@gmail.com
+- 🌱 I’m currently learning Computer Vision, Bayesian Machine Learning -Kang789082@gmail.com
 <!---
 FollowerOfScriabin/FollowerOfScriabin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.